UMM-CSci-4453-S19/final-project-kregslist/README.md

 ## Presentation to class (25 points)

-The presentation sohould be 5 minutes for each person in the group-- although only 1 person needs to present.
-The presentation should include a slide-show of some sort with contributions from all group members.
+The presentation should be 5 minutes for each person in the group.
+The presentation should include a slide-show of some sort with contributions from all group members, both in the slides and in the presentation.
+Your presentation should feel like a coherent presentation, and not a disjoint set of semi-related topics.

 Points will be awarded for

 * clarity
+* organization and focus
 * presentation style
 * technical content
 * informativeness